Today I wanted to talk to you about one of the best supplements for neuroplasticity; phosphatidylserine (PS).

-PS supports the maintenance of myelin, thereby ensuring that nerve impulses can travel to their various destinations without interuption.
+PS supports the maintenance of myelin, thereby ensuring that nerve impulses can travel to their various destinations without interruption.

 Vitamin B12 also helps with myelin repair, and is often included in nootropic stacks for this reason.

-So we have looked at how providing structural support to the nervous system can improve nerve health in general.
+So we’ve looked at how providing structural support to the nervous system can improve nerve health in general.